RyanMcG/incise/README.md

 Unfortunately the speclj leiningen plugin does not work well with clj-v8 because it requires custom jvm options (this seems to be a bug with speclj).
-However, you can still run the tests using lein run:
+However, you can still run the tests using `lein run`:

 ```bash
 lein run -m specj.main